2015-2016 Academic Catalog

 The Community College of Aurora recognizes the need for supervised field (off-campus) experience in various programs.
 Supervised field experience may be titled "work experience," "practicum" or "internship."
 These field experiences are designed to provide on-the-job training for students with the goal of increased employability upon completion of their education.
 In a supervised field experience, the community, its resources, and employees become an extension of the college.
 All supervised field experience courses include: (1) course descriptions; (2) an instructor with credentials in the program area to supervise the off-campus instruction; (3) course activities designed by the instructor; (4) attendance at a minimum of one class session per week with the assigned instructor; (5) a plan developed by the student and instructor, including all assignments required for completion of the course; (6) grading following the established grading policy of the College; and (7) instructor scheduling of the supervised field experience hours, requiring the same types of assignments and preparation as for on-campus courses.

 The Associate of Applied Science degree programs and related certificate programs provide occupational education for students who are seeking job preparation, career mobility or job retraining.
-The college also offers on-site workforce development and customized training for business and industry.

 Veterans can use their educational benefits at CCA.
 The veteran certifying official will complete the certification once a Request for Certification is submitted each semester.
 All questions and forms should be submitted to Military & Veteran Services, CentreTech Campus, Administration Building, Room A105, 303-360-4768.
 Additional information is available online at www.CCAurora.edu/students/military-veterans.

 Students receiving education benefits through the Department of Veterans Affairs are only approved for courses toward their declared program at CCA and these are the only courses that the college can certify to the Department of Veterans Affairs.
 Students must declare a program objective with Admissions, Registration, & Records before their third semester at CCA.
-Students using VA benefits must submit official transcripts of all previous post-secondary education and training and military transcripts prior to their third semester to continue to enrollment certified to the VA.
+Students using VA benefits must submit official transcripts of all previous post-secondary education and training and military transcripts prior to their third semester to continue to have their enrollment certified to the VA.
 The VA will not pay for duplicated coursework that meets CCA program requirements, whether the coursework was earned through CCA, another college or university, or military training.
 Students are responsible for ensuring that satisfactory arrangements have been made for payment of their tuition to the college.

 Military personnel and emergency management officials who are deployed on Temporary Duty (TDY) during a term should contact their instructor for special consideration.
 Documentation of official activation/deployment and TDY assignment is required and any special considerations must be approved by the Vice President of Academic Affairs.